-Let’s consider the example above and assume the industry average in the current year is 8.22%.
+Let’s consider the example above and assume the industry average in the 20X8 financial year is 8.22%.

 A profit margin ratio of 11.16% compared with the industry baseline of 8.2% indicates that management is effective in converting sales in net income.

 You can also calculate the profit margin ratio using our online calculator.